 Answer.
-I received that despatch on Sunday forenoon; I examined it carefully and considered the question presented; I did not see that I could give any instructions different from the line of action which General Baird proposed, and made no answer to the despatch.
+I received that despatch on Sunday forenoon: examined it carefully and considered the question presented; I did not see that I could give any instructions different from the line of action which General Baird and made the proposed, no answer to despatch.